neicnordic/neic2017.nordforsk.org/_workshops/poco.md

 workshop speakers and workshop attendances, in order to openly reflect upon existing challenges and best practices to improve community and competence integration across disciplines, institutions and countries.
+-->

+Novel digital services are not always domain specific – in fact our services and digital tools turn stronger and reach a wider audience when we start adjusting and integrating them across scientific disciplines.
+How can we change this great imbalance that exists among the usage of novel digital tools and services between the scientific domains?
+Can we base our tools and competence building on type of data instead of type of research?

+How do we address this issue?
+Can natural scientists work with digital humanists and vice versa?
+Can silo-experts become interdisciplinary?
+How can cross-disciplinary integration be attractive to domain specific experts?

+These are some of the issues that will be debated during this workshop.
+We will explore community engagement challenges and share best practices from different types of digital service and competence providers/enablers.

+The workshop will round off with a panel debate amongst the presenters and audience discussing common ground and individual gain when it comes to community engagement across scientific disciplines.

+The workshop will provide recommendations for future directions on how to implement novel digital services across scientific domains alongside building competences.

+<h3 id="agenda">Workshop Program</h3>

+09:00-09:15: 	Welcome & Introduction to the workshop 					by Lene Krøl Andersen, Head of eScience Center, DeIC

+09:15-09:35: 	Nordic community engagement & competence building by Michaela Barth, Program Manager for Pool Competencies, NeIC

+09:35-09:55: European community engagement within eScience by Patrick Aerts, Chairman, Platforform of National eScience Centers	in Europe (PLAN-E)

+09:55-10:15: European community engagement within EGI
+		by Gergely Sipos, Customer & Technical outreach manager, EGI

+10:15-10:30: 	Break

+10:30-10:50: 	European community engagement within EUDAT
+		By Damien Lecarpentier, Project Manager, EUDAT

+10:50-11:10	European community engagement & competence building			within PRACE by Chris Johnson, Applications Consultant at EPCC, PRACE

+11:10-11:30: 	Domain specific community engagement & competence building within Life Sciences, ELIXIR by Peter Løngreen, Deputy head of the Danish ELIXIR node

+11:30-11:45:	Break

+11:45-12:15: Panel debate on future directions for community engagement, 		competence building and the integration of novel digital tools by workshop presenters & moderator: Lene Krøl Andersen

+12:15-12:30: Closing remarks
+		by Lene Krøl Andersen